The Crimson Kimono

 The Crimson Kimono is a 1959 American crime film noir drama starring James Shigeta, Glenn Corbett and Victoria Shaw.
-Directed by Samuel Fuller, it featured several ahead-of-its-time ideas about race and society's perception of race, a thematic and stylistic trademark of Fuller.
+Directed by Samuel Fuller, it features several ahead-of-its-time ideas about race and society's perception of race, a thematic and stylistic trademark of Fuller.

 Plot

 Sugar Torch, a stripper who headlines a show in the Little Tokyo district of Los Angeles, is returning backstage after her act when she is ambushed in her dressing room by an assailant with a gun.
 She flees and runs out onto the street in a state of undress before succumbing to a mortal gunshot wound.
 Police detectives Joe Kojaku and Charlie Bancroft, partners and bachelors who share an apartment, are assigned to the case.
 They find a portrait in the dressing room of Sugar dressed in a kimono as a geisha, apparently preparing a Japanese-themed act.

 Joe and Charlie lead the police search for the man who had been helping Sugar develop her act.
 They interview student artist Christine Downes, better known as Chris, who draws a sketch of the man for them.
 With her aid, they track down Hansel, the man who did the portrait of Sugar, and a wigmaker, Roma, who was to provide the wig for the stage act.
 Charlie begins to develop a romantic attraction to Chris.